jedisct1/libsodium/README.markdown

 ## Integrity Checking

-The integrity checking instructions (including the signing key for libsodium) are available in [this section of the documentation](https://download.libsodium.org/doc/installation/index.html#integrity-checking).
+The integrity checking instructions (including the signing key for libsodium) are available in the ["installation" section of the documentation](https://download.libsodium.org/doc/installation/index.html#integrity-checking).

 ## Community